This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 I will say I don’t recommend feeding rabbits on only vegetables or homegrown vegetation on the regular because it one, is not sustainable.
 And two it is a lot harder to get a rabbit the full nurturance it needs.
+It can be tempting to just feed rabbits on hay long term but the problem is that most hay is around 12% protein and most rabbit pellet feed is 16-18% protein.
+And by feeding more hay than feed your rabbits are not getting the full balance of nutrition that they need.

 Grocery Store Or Back Yard Garden Options

 If you are at the store, try to get things that have low amounts of water in the vegetable.
 Also, avoid veggies that can cause large amounts of gas.
 Bloat is a real problem for rabbits and you don’t want to have to battle that as well.
+Feeding rosemary is a good alternative to help with that if your rabbit has a firm belly.

 Get things like carrots, bananas, sweet potatoes, oats, green beans, apples (take out the seeds).

 Rabbit digestion is very sensitive and you need to be careful not to get too crazy at first.
-Especially if this is just a short term thing and you will be going back to pellets as soon as you can.
+Especially if this is just a short-term thing and you will be going back to pellets as soon as you can.

 How Much To Feed